Summer-2026-Coding-Club/time-zone-converter/README.md

 # time-zone-converter
-A fun, colorful example project that shows the current time in cities around the world — explore the code and leave a comment!
+A fun, example project that shows the current time in cities around the world — explore the code and leave a comment!
 # 🌍 Time Zone Converter

 A fun, colorful example project that shows the current time in cities around the world!